Bone Broth Recipe For Dogs: High Protein Guide

 By following these steps, you'll be able to provide your dog with the essential nutrients they need while helping to improve their gut health, digestion, skin, coat, joints and energy levels.

 Before we dive in I'll mention that making it is not for everyone, and that is ok!
-If you struggle to make it but still want to give you pup the nutrients they deserve, you can try Bluebird Provisions bone broth powder available on Amazon Prime.
+If you struggle to make it but still want to give you pup the nutrients they deserve, you can try Bluebird Provisions bone broth for dogs.

 This is a brand that I trust because they only use one simple ingredient: chicken bones (and water, of course).